Colorectal Cancer

 Colorectal Cancer Treatment

 Treatment for colorectal cancer depends on many factors.
-Ask your doctor what type of treatment is best for you.
-Surgery is the most common treatment for colorectal cancer.
+Surgery is most common.
 Chemotherapy, immunotherapy or radiation may be administered before or after surgery, if needed.
+Here’s an explanation of each:

 Colorectal Cancer Prevention